Processed foods and your weight loss drug journey

 - More awareness of what you’re eating or buying

-The NHS Eatwell Guide gives straightforward and helpful advice on what foods to choose:
+The NHS Eatwell Guide also gives straightforward and helpful advice on what foods to choose for a healthy and nutritious diet.

-Remember every positive step you make choice adds up and keeps you on track on your weight loss journey.
+Remember every positive step, however small, you make adds up and keeps you on track on your weight loss journey.
+Dive into the chats to share your experiences or see what our community member are saying.